-What’s the best scuba diving organization: PADI, NAUI or SSI?
+What’s the best scuba diving organization – PADI vs NAUI vs SSI?
 Maybe something else?

 If you’re debating which diving organization to become certified with then you’ve most likely come across the confusing alphabet soup that is diving organization acronyms.
 The good news is that any of these diving organizations is a good option for becoming a certified diver.

 Unlike many other sports, scuba diving doesn’t have a single regulating body.
 As a result, there are more than a hundred scuba diving organizations worldwide.
 The three most important of these organizations are PADI, NAUI, and SSI.

 If you’re just getting into scuba diving, the beginner courses will be pretty much the same across the board.
 As you progress into more advanced dive training you’ll notice more differences between the various diving schools.

 What is the difference between PADI, NAUI, and SSI?

 It’s important to keep in mind that any of these organizations will provide you with excellent dive training.
 The choice is largely superficial – at least for beginner recreational divers.

 Far more important than picking a particular diving organization is selecting a good dive instructor.
 A good instructor will make you feel comfortable, explain things in a way you understand and have lots of diving experience.
 They will also place a priority on diving safety.

 Also, consider that all three dive schools may not be available in your area.
 PADI is the largest and teaches dive training worldwide, SSI is a smaller organization also found internationally, while NAUI is primarily located throughout the US and North America.

 PADI (Professional Association of Dive Instructors)